-Any pool cleaning business will need to market to people who own pools.
-Generally this market consists of affluent homeowners with the disposable income to spend on pool cleaning and maintenance.
+Any pool service business will need to market to people who own pools.
+Generally, this market consists of affluent homeowners with disposable income to spend on pool cleaning and maintenance.

 Skills, experience, and education useful in running a pool cleaning business